songrise/GridRun/README.md

 This allows you to easily analyze the running status for each of hte experiments, as well as reproducing the experiment.

 ## Others
-GridRunner is written in a extremely simple way (~100 lines).
+ShellRunner is written in a extremely simple way (~100 lines).
 It is originally a custom script that I write in a hour, after finding it is tedious to execute batches of jobs manually.
 I will add more features later.
 Also, if you find any bugs or have any suggestions, please open an issue.